 Kevin lives in Esquimalt/Vic West neighbourhood.

 Steve has been actively consulting for a wide range of clients for over 20 years and is a community collaborator.
-He is the principal of Rethink Urban and an advocate for SafeGrowth® and Crime Prevention through Environmental Design (CPTED).
+He is the principal of Rethink Urban, an expert in Crime Prevention through Environmental Design (CPTED) and trained in SafeGrowth®.
 With his ongoing commitment to life long learning, he has fused his passion for social issues and community development with his work.
 Steve continues to take it to the streets by creating spark in every project he undertakes.